Often overshadowed by its neighbors, there's no shortage of amazing things to do in Guatemala.

 San Macros is known as the hippie village of Lake Atitlan, a place where you will surely find lots of yogis and hand-made crafts.

-Santa Cruz is the chill village, known mostly for its very relaxing hostels and places to swim.
+Santa Cruz is the chill village, known chiefly for its very relaxing hostels and places to swim.

 San Juan is the most traditional village, home to many locals, and a great place to learn about Guatemala culture.

-San Pedro is the party town and the most modernized, featuring high-end accommodations and trendy cafes and bars.
+San Pedro is the most modernized party town, featuring high-end accommodations and trendy cafes and bars.

 On top of all those small villages around the lake, Lake Atitlan itself is a beautiful place.